19hours/sg-statutes/Acts/Medical Registration Act.md

 (b) that his registration be conditional on his compliance, during such period not exceeding 18 months as may be specified in the order, with such conditions or restrictions so specified as the Interim Orders Committee thinks fit to impose (referred to in this Part as an interim restriction order).

+[1/2010]

 (2) The Registrar shall immediately serve a notification of the order made under subsection (1) on the registered medical practitioner, and such order shall take effect from the date the order is made.

+[1/2010]

 ### Review of interim orders

 59C\.—(1) Subject to subsection (2), where an Interim Orders Committee has made an order under section 59B(1), the Interim Orders Committee or another Interim Orders Committee appointed in its place —

-(a) shall review it within the period of 6 months beginning on the date on which the order was made, and shall thereafter, for so long as the order continues in force, further review it before the end of the period of 3 months beginning on the date of the decision of the immediately preceding review; and
+(a) shall review the order within the period of 6 months beginning on the date on which the order was made, and shall, for so long as the order continues in force, further review it before the end of the period of 3 months beginning on the date of the decision of the immediately preceding review; and

-(b) may review it where new evidence relevant to the order has become available after the making of the order.
+(b) may review the order where new evidence relevant to the order has become available after the making of the order.

+[1/2010]

 (2) Where the High Court has extended the order under section 59F(2) or an Interim Orders Committee has made a replacement order under section 59D(1)(c) or (d), the first review after such extension or making of the replacement order shall take place —

 (a) if the order (or the order which has been replaced) had not been reviewed under subsection (1), within the period of 6 months beginning on the date on which the High Court ordered the extension or on which the replacement order was made, as the case may be; or

 (b) if it had been reviewed under subsection (1), within the period of 3 months beginning on the date on which the High Court ordered the extension or on which the replacement order was made.

+[1/2010]

 ### Interim Orders Committee may revoke, vary or replace interim order